dotnet/csharpstandard/standard/classes.md

 - It may have the parameter modifier `in` provided the parameter has a value type
 - It may have the parameter modifier `ref` provided the parameter has a value type or is a generic type constrained to struct
-- It may not be a pointer type.
+- It shall not be a pointer type.

 > *Example*: The following is an example of a static class that declares two extension methods:
 >